Guidelines for Library Use

 - Sleeping in the Library

-- Bringing any animal into the Library except service animals and those for Library programs
+- Bringing any animal into the Library except service animals as defined by the Americans with Disabilities Act (ADA) and those for Library programs

-- Leaving any animal on the Library front steps or tying any animal on the steps’ handrails except service animals and those for Library programs
+- Leaving any animal on the Library front steps or tying any animal on the steps’ handrails except service animals as defined by the ADA and those for Library programs

 - Eating, except as approved for specific events